dataform-co/dataform/content/docs/dataform-web/api/index.md

 Using the REST API it's possible to trigger Dataform schedules from a third party orchestration tool, like Airflow or Luigi.

-The following example, written in Python, shows how you could initiate a schedule, check it's status every 10 seconds, and exit when the schedules either succeeds or fails.
+The following example, written in Python, shows how you could initiate a schedule, check it's status every 10 seconds, and exit when the schedule either succeeds or fails.

 ```python
 import requests